Check out Pattaya/Bangkok Shipping & Transport services

 Feb 2010: This latest indictment also charged Bout with money laundering conspiracy, wire fraud conspiracy, and six separate counts of wire fraud.
 The charges are just the latest attempt by the US???

-BUT WHATS THE DIFFERENCE WITH RUSSIAN VICTOR BOUT AND THE USA SUPPLYING ARMS TO MANY DICTATORS & ROGUES.
+BUT WHATS THE DIFFERENCE WITH RUSSIAN VICTOR BOUT AND THE USA FRANCE ETC SUPPLYING ARMS TO MANY DICTATORS & ROGUES.

 Canada's defence industry accounts for 650 firms, and 57,000 direct jobs, while the Canadian Defence Industries Association puts the figure at 1,559 firms.
 CDIA employment numbers roughly match those of the CCC.
 The Canadian defence industry sells about $5 billion dollars of goods and services per year, half of which are exported so maybe they export to whoever????.